Caique - White Bellied

 Resides in tropical lowland forests

-Caique - White bellied Foods
+What do Caique - White bellied birds eat?

 White-bellied Caiques do very well on a basic pellet food supplemented with lots of fresh fruits and vegetables along with grain and sprouted seeds.

-Caique - White bellied Behavior
+Caique - White bellied behavior and personality

 If you have plenty of time and energy to devote to a pet, the White-bellied Caique may be right for you!
 These playful little birds are among the most beautiful of the parrot family and if you can devote enough of your time to a Caique, you will be well rewarded.
 In the wild, White-bellied Caiques spend most of their time up in the tree tops and love to play with twigs and with fellow flock members!
 Some times pairs will travel separately from the flock.
 They eat fruits, berries and seeds.
 White-bellied Caiques nest very high in the canopy.
 Captive-bred White-bellied Caiques seem to have an endless energy supply and enthusiastic personalities!
 They love to play and bathe, and need an ample supply of leafy green branches for chewing.
 White-bellied Caiques are extremely sociable even though their talking ability is quite limited.
 If they are kept in a cage, they will need lots of exercise and playtime- getting a playpen is suggested!
 Be sure your bird has many toys and perches in his cage to keep him amused; a Cockatiel cage is the right size, but the larger, the better.
 When raised correctly and handled firmly, White-bellied Caiques are fun friends!
 They are very intelligent and can learn a variety of tricks!